 If you are using RTMP, you will also see an "Ingestion Latency" graph.
 This represents the difference between the timestamps of video and audio content that the BoxCast origin is receiving and the "clock" in the origin server.
 It can be positive or negative but should remain small and constant for optimal stream health.
 If it grows positive, it means that their encoder or network connection can't keep up, and viewer buffering will occur.
 If it grows negative, it means that their encoder is sending data too fast (this is rare but possible).

-- Transcode delayed: We have detected that the cloud transcoding is falling behind this is often caused by misconfigured RTMP encoders.
-This can lead to buffering for viewers.
-Please refer to the RTMP Encoder Settings on the dashboard for the proper bitrates and profiles.
-Depending on the specific encoder, you may need to do some testing to find the best settings for your quality expectations.
+Transcode delayed: We have detected that the cloud transcoding is falling behind.
+This is often caused by misconfigured RTMP encoders and can lead to viewer buffering.
+Please refer to the RTMP Encoder Settings on the dashboard for proper bitrates and profiles.
+Depending on a particular encoder, testing may be required to find the ideal settings for a quality stream.

 Broadcast Quality Star Ratings